n0t4u/DRAFMe/README.md

 ### Store path dictionary into dictionary file
 This will perform a basic crawl, generate a dictionary with all the unique paths found and write them into the given file only if this path is not already in the dictionary.
-Useful for future directory fuzzings.
+Useful for future directory fuzzing.
 ```sh
 $ python3 DRAFMe.py  -do dictionary.txt --check
 ````

 ### Play with the directories
-Sometimes the main page is in one directory and then all the resources in a diferent one.
+Sometimes the main page is in one directory and then all the resources in a different one.
 This option will force the root directory for the next requests.
 Furthermore, you can specify directories you do not want to crawl.
 (Note.
 The more specific the subdirectory it is, the more restrictive it works this option.
 The routes will still appear in the results, but no crawling will be done inside them).
 ```sh
 $ python3 DRAFME.py -a -R "/" -A "/media/" https://example.com/example